tenphi/numl-storybook/public/pages/storybook/widgets/popups-and-dropdowns.md

 ## Popup closing

-Use button with `action="submit"` to close parent dropdown.
+Use button with `action="close"` to close parent popup.
 Any other button won't have the same effect unless it's a menu.

 ```nu-preview
 <nu-attrs